nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 The extract feature detects dates in the DD/Month Name/YYYY format or the Month Name/DD/YYYY format which is used the most in emails. <br>
 It will detect time in 12 and 24 Hour formats, with ":" or "." in between the time.
 It can detect time in the format of HH AM/PM too. <br>
-If a valid zoom link is detected, it will try to create a Zoom event for you.
+If a valid zoom link is detected (links containing '.zoom.' and start with 'https://' or 'http://'), it will try to create a Zoom event for you.

 This feature needs a 3 step process to function, please press your enter key (denoted by `<enter key>`) in between all 3 steps for it to work properly.